grafana/grafana/docs/sources/dashboards/troubleshoot-dashboards/index.md

     - oss
 menuTitle: Troubleshoot dashboards
 title: Troubleshoot dashboards
-description: Learn about dashboard folders, generative AI features for dashboards, and troubleshooting
+description: Learn how to troubleshoot common dashboard issues
-weight: 8
+weight: 300
 ---

 # Troubleshoot dashboards

-This section provides information to help you solve common dashboard problems.
+Use the following strategies to help you solve common dashboard problems.

 ## Dashboard is slow